Avanade/NTangle/docs/generated/table.md

 Property | Description
 -|-
 **`identifierMapping`** | Indicates whether to perform Identifier Mapping (mapping to `GlobalId`) for the primary key.<br/>&dagger; This indicates whether to create a new `GlobalId` property on the _entity_ to house the global mapping identifier to be the reference outside of the specific database realm as a replacement to the existing primary key column(s).
-Defaults to `Root.IdentifierMapping`.

 <br/>